Final Project

 • .zip archive of all of the files and code of your project

-• at least one image of the project
+• at least one image of the project as a separate file (.png or .jpg)

-• a short video capture of the project (can be screen capture or shot with a camera if there is some physical component)
+• a short video capture of the project (can be screen capture or shot with a camera if there is some physical component).

 • optional: a url to a website if you have published the work or some type of write-up about it.